compliance controls: clearing up the confusion

 IDS sensors can also detect network devices and hosts, and so they can inspect the data within the network packets and identify the services or operating systems, which increases the efficiency of the system as a whole.

-Should I choose IPS or IDS?
+Should I choose IPS or IDS for better network security?

 Share this article